Basaron/BLC_Auto_Light_Guide/README.md

 # Welcome to BLC's Automated Ligth Guide!

 In here you find the source code of the automated light guide, developed by Blinding Lights Cooporations.
+Additionally, there is a walkthrough on how to set up the system, including descriptions on setting up the database, installing the MQTT broker, setting up the automated light guide and more.

 # Setting up the database and webserver